kerrishotts/cordova-plugin-ios-launch-screen/README.md

 # cordova-plugin-ios-launch-screen

+> * Version: 2.0
+> * For: iOS 7+, cordova-ios 4.x+
+> * Author: Kerri Shotts (kerrishotts@gmail.com)

 This plugin provides launch screen storyboard support for iOS targets.
 Launch screen storyboards are required in order to fully support the new iPad Pro as there is no mechanism for providing a device-specific launch image.
-This means that Cordova apps no longer need to be "scaled" on the iPad Pro!
+This means that Cordova apps no longer need to be rendered in "scaled" mode on the iPad Pro!

 **NOTE**: Please consider this plugin a _proof of concept_!
 It has **not** been fully tested, and it's entirely possible there are all sorts of edge cases where this fails.
 It works on my machines, but that doesn't necessarily mean anything.
 If you do encounter issues, please consider filing a bug report (along with any verbose logs).

 Also note that this plugin does not enable support for the new multitasking features provided by iOS 9.
 Though trivial to add, I don't want to make this plugin responsible for two features.
+These changes will be implemented in a separate plugin.

 ## Installation